Azure/cortana-intelligence-customer360/README.md

 > Learn more about ASA; documentation and pricing [here][LINK_ASA]

 ### 3. Azure HDInsight (HDI)
 HDI can be scaled for **General Availability** and/or **Compute Performance**.
 Changing the number of nodes scales for performance and availability.
 HDI cluster lets you change the number of nodes without having to delete or re-create it.
-On  [Azure Portal](#portal.azure.com), HDI has a **Scaling Feature** that allows you change the number of worker noders.
-When working with bigger datasets you may need to increase the number of your worker nodes in order to fit the end to end pipeline in the ADF **fifteen (15) minutes** time slice.
-Otherwise consider increase the time slice, in ADF, to allow the end to end pipeline to run completely.
+On  [Azure Portal](#portal.azure.com), HDI has a **Scaling Feature** that allows you change the number of worker nodes.
+When working with bigger datasets you may need to increase the number of your worker nodes in order to fit the end to end pipeline in the **fifteen (15) minute**  ADF time slice.
+Otherwise, consider increasing the time slice in ADF to allow the end to end pipeline to run completely.

 > Azure HDInsight pricing can be found [here][LINK_HDI_PRICING]
 > Learn more about Azure HDI manageability and scaling [here][LINK_HDI_SCALE]

 # Visualizations using Power BI Dashboard
 Use **Power BI** to gain powerful business insights by adding visualizations to the enriched customer profile data.
-Power BI can connect to a variety of data sources and in our solution, we will connect to the **Azure Storage Blob** which contains our enriched profile data.
+Power BI can connect to a variety of data sources and, in our solution, we will connect to the **Azure Storage Blob** which contains our enriched profile data.
 This section describes how to set up the sample Power BI dashboard to visualize the results of the end to end solution.

 1. **Get the Azure Storage Blob container Shared Access Signature (SAS) URL** generated by the CIQS deployment.
 	- If you deployed this solution using CIQS, then one of the final steps outputs the **SAS URL** to the enriched customer profile blob.
 Please copy that URL for reference in Step 3 below.